abdulsmapara/mattermost-plugin-gmail/README.md

 `/gmail subscribe <Optional-Label-IDs>`

-* This command lets you subscribe to notifications on recieving a mail corresponding to the Label IDs provided (should be comma-separated).
+* This command lets you subscribe to notifications on receiving a mail corresponding to the Label IDs provided (should be comma-separated).

 * The Label IDs supported are: INBOX, CATEGORY_PROMOTIONS, CATEGORY_SOCIAL, CATEGORY_PERSONAL, CATEGORY_UPDATES, CATEGORY_FORUMS.
 To learn more about what these label IDs mean, read [here](https://developers.google.com/gmail/api/guides/labels?authuser=1#types_of_labels).